 The SilkStone Approach

-SilkStone Memorials is a direct-to-consumer workshop.
+SilkStone Memorial is a direct-to-consumer workshop.
 We source granite from quarries in the Himalayan mountains of Pakistan that our family has worked with for generations.
 Every marker is hand-finished and engraved using sandblasting with stencils in our workshop, then shipped directly to your home, cemetery, or installer.

 What is included with every SilkStone marker